 Who is this service for?
 EVERYONE!...you...your neighbor...extended family...kids...me....God

 What Can I expect when I arrive?
 You will be Greeted at the door as you enter the building.
-Mask wearing is highly encouraged due to Trempealeau County's "VERY HIGH" risk level status.
-Child and adult size disposable masks are available upon entry.
+Masks are optional and available in adult and child sizes.
 Hand sanitizer is also available at the doors.

 Are Bathrooms available?
 There are two bathrooms- one handicap accessible with a fold down changing table available on the main floor.
 Two bathrooms available on the lower level with a changing table in the nursery (extra diapers and wipes found here).

 Can I do anything to help out with the service?
 You can make a luminary to add to the side walk leading up to Zion.
 You can keep other participants, Pastor Joe Iverson and Worship Leaders in prayer.
-Contact Scott in the office if you would like to be a volunteer for any of the 3 Christmas Eve Services (3:30pm, 4:30pm, 6:30pm) or Christmas Hymn Sing Dec.
-26th 9:00am.
+Contact Amanda Jennamen in the office if you would like to be a volunteer for any of the 2 Christmas Eve Services (4:30pm and 7:30pm) or Christmas Day Dec.
+25th 9:00am.

 Jesus said, "Let the little children come to me.”
 Not only are we called to teach children how to worship, we are advised by Jesus to learn from children as well.
 Children contribute to a worship experience through their spontaneity, receptivity, thanksgiving, simplicity, enthusiasm, hope, self-giving love, and the freedom of their physical and emotional responses.
 Yes, we can learn much from children.